-The Dartmouth-Hitchcock Psychology Internship Program provides high-quality clinical training and exposure to research opportunities for psychologists-in-training.
-The internship experience at Dartmouth-Hitchcock is primarily geared toward enhancing interns' clinical knowledge and skill, and exposes its trainees to the conduct and use of psychological science to guide clinical services.
+The Dartmouth Psychology Internship Program provides high-quality clinical training and exposure to research opportunities for psychologists-in-training.
+The internship experience at Dartmouth Health is primarily geared toward enhancing interns' clinical knowledge and skill, and exposes its trainees to the conduct and use of psychological science to guide clinical services.
 We utilize a competencies-based approach to training wherein we equip our doctoral psychology interns with knowledge and skills in intervention, assessment, individual and cultural diversity, professional values and attitudes, ethics, research, communication and interpersonal skills, supervision, and consultation skills.
-Additionally, the Dartmouth-Hitchcock Psychology Internship Program provides focused training in a domain or "track".
-At this time, the program provides focused training in the Adult Psychology Track, Child Psychology Track, and Adult Neuropsychology Track.
+Additionally, the Dartmouth Psychology Internship Program provides focused training in a domain or "track."
+At this time, the program provides focused training in the Adult Psychology track, Child and Pediatric Psychology track, Adult Neuropsychology track, and Pediatric Neuropsychology track.

 Internship program admissions

 Applicant requirements include a minimum of three years of graduate training prior to the commencement of internship.
-Successful intern applicants to the Psychology Internship Program have completed at least 600 intervention and assessment hours by the time they apply for internship.
 Applicants should be enrolled in an APA- or CPA-accredited doctoral program in psychology.
-For each track within the program (Neuropsychology track, Adult Psychology track, Child Psychology track), successful candidates will demonstrate experience and a track record of professional interest in the desired domain.
+For each track within the program (Adult Neuropsychology track, Adult Psychology track, Child and Pediatric Psychology track, Pediatric Neuropsychology track), successful candidates will demonstrate experience and a track record of professional interest in the desired domain.

 A summary of this information is provided below: